 In his travels around the world, Billy Graham met many leaders who were disconnected from each other.
 He felt called to bring these leaders together, thus beginning a movement of connections marked by a spirit of humility, friendship, prayer, study, partnership, and hope, which Graham called ‘the spirit of Lausanne’.
 It is in this spirit that world congresses, global gatherings, and issue-specific forums and consultations have been convened for over 40 years, resulting in numerous connections, initiatives, and resources.

-Lausanne has over 30 diverse issue networks, each led by Lausanne catalysts and centered around a pressing missional opportunity or challenge.
+Lausanne has diverse issue networks, each led by Lausanne catalysts and centered around a pressing missional opportunity or challenge.
 These smaller groups of influencers focus on a critical mission topic like the Gospel and Culture, Children at Risk, and Business as Mission.

 Younger Leaders Gatherings (YLG) bring together influential evangelical leaders between the ages of 25-35, connecting participants with each other and with other senior global leaders to build up the next generation of influencers.
 The first two YLGs were held in Singapore in 1987 and Malaysia in 2006, and the third YLG was held in Jakarta, Indonesia, in 2016 (YLG2016).